dominiksalvet/risc63/doc/instructions.md

 # List of Instructions

-This file includes all instructions of the RISC63 architecture.
+This file includes all real instructions of the RISC63 architecture.
 For each instruction, there is behavior and a potential assembly form provided.
-If you would rather see instructions decoding, see [decoding.md](decoding.md) file.

 In the instructions definitions below, there are the following symbols used:

 * `imm[n]` – a sign extended immediate value, which fits into `n` bits
 * `ra` – a read and written register